jordanmack/developer-training-course-labs/README.md

-# Nervos Developer Training Course Scripts
+# Nervos Developer Training Course Script Labs

-This repo contains the lab scripts (smart contracts) for the Nervos Developer Training Course.
+This repo contains the script labs for the Nervos Developer Training Course.

 The content you find here is designed to be used with lessons.